Skip to main content

 The deposit process involves several stages:

-2. Validator Proving: Cryptographic proof that validator exists on Beacon Chain
+3. Validator Proving and Activation: Cryptographic proof that validator exists on Beacon Chain and activation deposit of 31 ETH from staged balance of vault

 4. Balance Management: Node operator balance top-ups and withdrawals